tsisodia10/document-analysis/README.md

-# Document Analysis using OpenAI GPT-3
+# Document Analysis using OpenShift AI and Azure
 This repository provides a set of examples for performing document analysis using OpenAI's GPT-3 language model.
 They are:

 1. Data Exploration - Explore data used in this repo.